robbtraister/fusion/documentation/recipes/running-fusion-locally.md

 Now that we've created and configured our Feature Pack repo, we're ready to run Fusion locally so we can start developing components and seeing them on a webpage.

 ## Docker

 The Fusion engine and services that support it run in Docker containers that can be spun up for local development.
 To do so, you'll need to [download and install Docker](https://www.docker.com/community-edition) if you haven't already.
 Once you've installed Docker, you'll probably want to [allocate at least 4GB of RAM](https://arcpublishing.atlassian.net/wiki/spaces/APF/pages/273186892/Running+Fusion+with+the+Pagebuilder+Admin+times+out+doesn+t+work+makes+my+computer+sound+like+a+jet+engine) to it so it has the resources necessary to run all the services Fusion requires.

+## Node and npm

+We'll be running most of the commands related to starting, stopping and updating our Feature Packs using the [Node.js](https://nodejs.org/en/) package manager, [npm](https://www.npmjs.com/).
+You'll need those installed on your machine solely to run scripts, so it matters very little what version of npm you're using.
+If you don't have them already, [go ahead and download Node.js (which includes npm)](https://www.npmjs.com/get-npm) and you should be good to go.

 ## Starting Fusion